open-horizon/examples/cloud/sdr/sdr-ui/sdr-app/README.md

 ```
 npm install   # to install the app's dependencies listed in package.json
-#npm install react react-dom -S    # to install the dev version of react and add to package.json
 npm start`   # to start the app
 ```